noda/byexample/examples/evapi-v1/read-timeseries-data.md

 ## Basic example with multiple tags

-In the following example we extract data from multiple tags on multiple nodes.
+In the following example, we extract data from multiple tags on multiple nodes.

 To allow for more complex use-cases, the id of a Node can be either an `integer` or a `UUID`.

 We need to specify the following;

 - *node_ids*, the unique identifier for the nodes we want to extract data from.
-- *tags*, the names of the tags we want to extract data fromm which belongs to the node.
+- *tags*, the names of the tags we want to extract data from which belongs to the node.
 - *start*, the start date and time for the data we want to extract.
 The format is [RFC3339](/various/rfc3339.html).
 - *end*, the end date and time for the data we want to extract.
 The format is [RFC3339](/various/rfc3339.html).